 In relation to therapeutic experience I have volunteered with two local charities and one national charity in providing holistic complementary therapies for cancer patients and their families.
 This inevitably involved lots of empathic listening and support.

-I have seven years experience as a qualified massage therapist during which it was common for clients to disclose their issues in the massage room and for me to practice my counselling skills with them.
+I have nine years experience as a qualified massage therapist during which it was common for clients to disclose their issues in the massage room and for me to practice my counselling skills with them.
 This, in part, influenced my decision to study and qualify in counselling to a high level.

 In training, I completed over 100 sessions with genuine clients at MIND which proved a tremendous help and learning curve.

-I have attended seminars on eating disorders, domestic abuse, suicide awareness, and the nature of cancer.
+I have attended seminars on eating disorders, domestic abuse, suicide awareness, sex and relationships, and the nature of cancer.